Been here? Rate It!

 El Desnivel: Cheap good place for a meal

 The restaurant is quite small with tables very close together and it is always crowded and noisy, but if you can get past that you'll be happy you decide to came inside.
 The food here is so good and cheap.
-The service is fantastic as well and its well worth the wait as there is usually people waiting to be seated.
+The service is fantastic as well and it's well worth the wait since there are usually people waiting to be seated.

 During my second visit, we again were here for a late lunch, this time we each decided to order our own dish.

 Favorite Dish: Anything you order here will be good.
 I usually have their bife de lomo and fries with either a glass of wine or a Quilmes.